11 best family road trips in the U.S.

 To truly explore Kenai Fjords National Park, though, you need to get on the water.
 Pursuit operates both the Seward Windsong Lodge as well as Kenai Fjords Tours, and you can bundle your stay with a day cruise where you can spot seals, sea lions, eagles, puffins, orcas, and whales in addition to calving glaciers, waterfalls, and dramatic Alaskan scenery.

-11. Hawaii’s Road to Hana
+11. Hawaii’s road to Hana

 The 62-mile Road to Hana is one of the best road trip ideas in the U.S. (Photo: Shutterstock)